Pardon our dust!

-By the end of March, we’ll publish a list of good K12 curriculum resources that help teach AI to students and the methodology and standards used by educators to develop them.
-For those that have written us that you’d like some information asap, here are some of the best K12 curriculum and resource examples that we’ve identified so far.
-We have not yet thoroughly reviewed all of these resources.
+Before the end of this year, we’ll publish a list of good and mostly free K12 curriculums and resources that help teach AI to students.
+For those that have written us that you’d like some information asap, here are some of the best K12 curriculums and resource examples that have been added to this site.

-- Experiments with Google is our favorite resources-rich site for teachers (and parents and teens) and many of what we believe are their best hands-on experiments are listed in AI Literacy’s Good Practices and Resources Guide.
+- Experiments with Google is our favorite resources-rich site for teachers (and parents and students), many of which are listed in AI Literacy’s Good Practices and Resources Guide.

 - An Ethics of Artificial Intelligence Curriculum for Middle School Students, by Blakeley H. Payne ([email protected]), from MIT Media Lab, Personal Robots Group directed by Cynthia Breazeal, August 2019.
 Available at no cost but check CC and other licensing requirements.